 Endodontists are at the forefront of addressing the developments that must be made in tissue engineering in order to further pulp regeneration in the future.
-Hargreaves et al. recommended three major components of pulp regeneration which require further research for the development of pulpal regeneration: a) a reliable cell source capable of differentiating into odontoblasts: b) an appropriate scaffold to promote cell growth and differentiation, and c) signaling molecules, both growth factors and other compounds, that are capable of stimulating cellular proliferation and directing cellular differentiation.
-Research into these areas of regenerative endodontics is being conducted internationally at numerous institutions and articles have been published in multiple endodontic journals.
+Hargreaves et al. recommended three major components of pulp regeneration which require further research for the development of pulpal regeneration: a) a reliable cell source capable of differentiating into: odontoblasts, fibroblast, nerves and blood vessels, b) an appropriate scaffold to promote cell growth and differentiation, and c) signaling molecules, both growth factors and other compounds, that are capable of stimulating cellular proliferation and directing cellular differentiation.
+Research into these areas of regenerative endodontics is being conducted nationally and internationally at numerous institutions and articles have been published in multiple endodontic journals.
+Due to the increasing number of publications and the interest in this field, Dr. K. M. Hargreaves, the editor of the JOE, since 2016 had also contributed to rapid evolution in the field adding regenerative endodontics as a separate section in the table of contents of the journal.

 The 2011-2012 ADA Current Dental Terminology included a new code (D3354) for pulpal regeneration within the endodontic section of the code, recognizing that it is an endodontic procedure.
 According to a 2010 AAE survey of endodontic program directors, nearly three-fourths were teaching regenerative endodontics, both in didactic and clinical settings.
-CODA has approved a revision to the Accreditation Standards for Advanced Specialty Education Programs in Endodontics that would include a standard requiring programs to provide in-depth instruction and clinical training in revascularization/regenerative endodontics beginning in 2014.
+CODA has approved a revision to the Accreditation Standards for Advanced Specialty Education Programs in Endodontics that would include a standard requiring program to provide in-depth instruction and clinical training in revascularization/regenerative endodontics beginning in 2014.
+Currently regenerative endodontics is not only within the scope of endodontics, endodontists are and must continue to be the leaders in this area.